Kathy Szeliga: In the legislature

 In June 2024, Szeliga and three other Republican lawmakers signed onto a letter to the superintendent of Baltimore County Public Schools calling for the termination of Alexa Sciuto, a LGBTQIA+ advocate who taught at Baltimore County Schools.
 In the letter, the legislators alleged that Sciuto made death threats toward Kit Hart, the chair of the Carroll County Moms for Liberty chapter, citing a tweet from Sciuto that read, "Officer, I swear I didn't mean to murder her" above a picture of Hart.
 Sciuto had made the post after Hart failed to clearly define the word "woke" during a parents' rights panel in Towson.
 In June 2025, Sciuto filed a defamation lawsuit against the lawmakers, multiple Moms for Liberty members, and Libs of TikTok, claiming that her tweet was rhetorical and that the lawmakers had mischaracterized it as a death threat.
+Sciuto's lawsuit against the lawmakers was dismissed in April 2026.

 Szeliga represented the 1st congressional district as a delegate to the 2024 Republican National Convention, pledged to Donald Trump.
 Had Trump won Maryland in the 2024 presidential election, Szeliga would have been an elector pledged to Trump.

+In February 2026, WBFF reported that Szeliga's campaign treasurer, James Appel, had been questioned by the Federal Bureau of Investigation regarding more than $100,000 in inconsistent bank balance connected to her campaign account.
+A few weeks later, Szeliga told The Baltimore Sun that her campaign finance committee may have been the victim of financial fraud, adding that she was cooperating with investigators, her campaign had begun an internal audit of its accounts, and would file amended finance reports with the Maryland State Board of Elections if discrepancies were found.
+In March 2026, Appel was indicted on federal charges of wire fraud and money laundering.
+According to the indictment, Appel allegedly routed $100,000 from Szeliga's campaign and another $100,000 from a local tennis nonprofit organization to refinance a loan on a 65-foot Pacific Mariner yacht.